 Why is Agility Important for Boxers?

+Speed and agility training is on the docket for most elite athletes, regardless of their sport.
 Although many boxers train to improve the power and quickness of their punches, they often neglect footwork and other important agility drills that will help them improve their defense.
-Agility training will not only help you to effectively avoid incoming punches, but it will help you throw clean, powerful punches of your own.
+Speed and agility training will not only help you to effectively avoid incoming punches, but it will help you throw clean, powerful punches of your own.
 There are many more benefits to this training in the ring, including:

 What does leg strength have to do with boxing?
 A lot!

 Strong legs allow an athlete to have more control and speed while changing the direction of their body.

 Think about how often you have to change direction when you're in the ring.
 You have to constantly move around and keep track of your opponent, both when you are on offense and defense.
 You are mistaken if you think boxing only requires upper body strength.
 Boxing utilizes the entire body, and strong legs are essential to performing your best.